AllenSikorski/multi-site-security-monitoring/docs/dashboard/README.md

 > 💡 **Note:**
 > This documentation focuses on the **dashboard and its connected automations**.
-> Broader Node-RED logic, cloud integrations (Twilio, MQTT, etc.), and backend systems will be covered separately in a future `/docs/automations/` section.
+> Broader Node-RED logic, cloud integrations (Twilio, MQTT, etc.), and backend systems will be covered separately in the `/docs/automations/` section.